stratifyphp/twig-module/README.md

 # Twig module for Stratify

-Pre-configuration for Twig to work with Stratify and Puli.
+Pre-configuration for Twig to work with Stratify.

 ## Installation